 To keep your retainers in top-notch shape and ensure they’re able to hold your teeth in place, your Houston or Bellaire, TX orthodontist will give you retainer instructions.
 While your exact retainer instructions may vary slightly depending on your needs, the following will ensure your retention stage is a success:

 - The only way your retainer will work is if you use it!
-Follow Dr. Tabakman, Dr. Bloome or Dr. Khan’s schedule for wearing your retainer.
+Follow Dr. Tabakman, Dr. Bloome or Dr. Mount’s schedule for wearing your retainer.